Generation Models Know Space: Unleashing Implicit 3D Priors for Scene Understanding

-Despite being extracted without explicit action-conditioned training, the generative features further enhance the already highly saturated baseline performance.
-Notably, we observe specific breakthroughs in handling complex object interactions and long-horizon tasks.
-This suggests that the spatial regularities and physical knowledge embedded within the Latent World Simulator are directly transferable, providing exceptional robustness and effectively guiding the VLA's planning and action execution in demanding scenarios.
+Despite being extracted without explicit action-conditioned training, the generative priors improve the already highly saturated baseline, with the clearest gains on the object-centric and long-horizon suites that demand precise contact localization and persistent spatial memory.
+This indicates that the spatial regularities embedded in the Latent World Simulator transfer to action grounding, supplying the policy with a geometry-aware visual representation rather than additional action supervision.

+\myparagraph{Towards World-Action Models.} These results suggest a shift towards World-Action Models (WAMs): instead of relying on explicit 3D encoders, a frozen video generator acts as a foundational World Model to directly ground the action policy.
+This synergy offers three key advantages: \textbf{(i) Modularity:} Spatial priors are injected at the visual-token level, leaving the policy and language backbones intact. \textbf{(ii) Scalability:} Physical intelligence stems from large-scale video pre-training, meaning advances in world simulation directly translate to stronger action grounding without extra robotic annotations.

+\myparagraph{Real-robot manipulation.} To test transfer beyond simulation, we deploy our model on real Agilex Piper arms following the RoboTwin \cite{mu2025robotwin} protocol.
+On the Click Bell task, VEGA-3D improves over the baseline policy from 40\% (8/20) to 55\% (11/20), indicating that the prior can transfer to real-world manipulation.